ceph/ceph/doc/rados/operations/bluestore-migration.rst

       systemctl kill ceph-osd@$ID

 #.
-Note which device this OSD is using:
+Note which device the OSD is using:

    .. prompt:: bash $